Updated Gear List for the Colorado Trail

-The Arc Haul has held up well on some tough hikes, and I'm looking forward to carrying it on the CT hike.
+The Arc Haul has held up well on some challenging shorter hikes, and I’m looking forward to carrying it on the CT hike.
 I like my ULA Adventure Shoulder Pouch better than the Zpack Shoulder Pouch, so I will attach it to the other shoulder strap and carry them both.

-The net pocket on the outside of the Zpack Shoulder Pouch is great for my InReach.
+The net pocket on the outside of the Zpack Shoulder Pouch is perfect for my InReach.